12 orchards for apple picking near Toronto

 It's an annual tradition for generations of Milton families to pick their own apples at this local farm.
 Apple picking begins in mid-August every year and winds down in late October.
 Don't miss the farm's signature apple blossoms and other fresh baked goods.

 Apple picking season opens in late August and remains open until early November at this Caledon farm.
 There is no entrance fee to enter the orchard, however, they do ask that a minimum of $5 of apples be picked per person.
-It’s $1.45 a pound or if fill your bag it’s yours for $27.
+It’s $1.70 a pound or if you fill your bag it’s yours for $29.

 Fall is a fun time to visit this farm on Taunton Road in Hampton, Ontario.
 You can PYO apples in the second week of September.
 They're available alongside a bounty of pre-picked crops, baked goods and family-friendly activities.